david-christiansen/lean-fkbh-24/README.md

 # Lean for Functional Programmers

-This is the accompanying code for "Lean for the Functional Programmer", a tutorial presented at *Mødegruppen for F#unktionelle Københavnere* by David Thrane Christiansen on 2024-08-27 and 2024-09-24.
+This is the accompanying code for "Lean for Functional Programmers", a tutorial presented at *Mødegruppen for F#unktionelle Københavnere* by David Thrane Christiansen on 2024-08-27 and 2024-09-24.

 The code from the second presentation is available [in another repository](https://github.com/david-christiansen/lean-fkbh-24-2).